z0r0z/VZ/docs/src/README.md

 ✵ *Solady* most of the things *etc.*

-Note: The biggest design difference is that the VZ pairs singleton expects a `pull` pattern of `transferFrom` rather than direct transfers.
+Note: The biggest design difference is that the ZAMM singleton expects a `pull` pattern of `transferFrom` rather than direct transfers.
 The `deposit()` function should be called by external routers or locally via `multicall()`.
 Convenience functions are also provided such as `addLiquidity`, `removeLiquidity`, `swapExactIn` and `swapExactOut` to replicate the classic V2 router dev experience.
 Enjoy!

 ## Getting Started